-In September 2007, we were informed of rulings by the United States District Court for the Western District of Kentucky on several pending motions in the case of Westlake Vinyls, Inc. v.
-Goodrich Corporation, et al., which had been pending since 2003.
-The Court held that PolyOne must pay the remediation costs at the former Goodrich Corporation Calvert City facility (now largely owned and operated by Westlake Vinyls), together with certain defense costs of Goodrich Corporation.
+In September 2007, the United States District Court for the Western District of Kentucky in the case of Westlake Vinyls, Inc. v.
+Goodrich Corporation, et al., held that PolyOne must pay the remediation costs at the former Goodrich Corporation Calvert City facility (now largely owned and operated by Westlake Vinyls), together with certain defense costs of Goodrich Corporation.
 The rulings also provided that PolyOne can seek indemnification for contamination attributable to Westlake Vinyls.